awsdocs/amazon-ec2-user-guide/doc_source/managing-users.md

    [newuser ~]$
    ```

-   Notice that the prompt changes from `ec2-user` to `newuser` to indicate that you have switched the shell session to the new account\.
+   Notice that, in this example, the prompt changes from `ec2-user` to `newuser` to indicate that you have switched the shell session to the new account\.

 1. Add the SSH public key to the user account\.
 First create a directory in the user's home directory for the SSH key file, then create the key file, and finally paste the public key into the key file\.